simplysparsh/BabyMusic-AI/docs/frontend.md

     - For iOS devices, where direct prompting isn't available, these buttons trigger a modal (`IOSInstallModal.tsx`) that provides clear instructions on how to use Safari's "Add to Home Screen" feature.
     - The `usePWAInstall.ts` custom hook encapsulates the logic for detecting installability, handling the `beforeinstallprompt` event, and managing installation state.

-These features contribute to making BabyMusic AI installable and more accessible, behaving more like a native application on users' devices.
+These features contribute to making TuneLoom installable and more accessible, behaving more like a native application on users' devices.